PTB-M4D/PyDynamic/README.md

 The software is part of a joint research project of the national metrology institutes from Germany and the UK, i.e. [Physikalisch-Technische Bundesanstalt](http://www.ptb.de/cms/en.html) and the [National Physical Laboratory](http://www.npl.co.uk).

-Note that currently this software is written in Python 2.7.
-The next release will be written in Python 3.5 to ensure future compatibility.

 ### Installation
 Since this software is still under active development, we highly recommend to not download the zip-file of the current version only.
 Instead, we recommend using [Github Desktop](https://desktop.github.com) or any other git-compatible version control software and cloning the repository (https://github.com/eichstaedtPTB/PyDynamic.git).
 In this way, any updates to the software will be highlighted in the version control software and can be applied very easily.

+In the source folder there is a setup script for installation.
+To run this script, open a command prompt at the location of the 'setup.py' file and run: 'python setup.py install'.
+This will install the PyDynamic package into your default PYTHONPATH site-packages folder.
+See 'python setup.py --help' for further instructions.
+After installation, one can import any module from the PyDynamic package by calling 'import PyDynamic' or similar means, see your favorite Python tutorial for further instructions.

 If you have downloaded this software, we would be very thankful for letting us know.
-You may, for instance, drop an email to one of the authors (e.g. [Sascha Eichst√§dt](mailto:sascha.eichstaedt@ptb.de) or [Ian Smith](mailto:ian.smith@npl.co.uk) )
+You may, for instance, drop an email to one of the authors (e.g. [Sascha Eichst‰dt](mailto:sascha.eichstaedt@ptb.de) or [Ian Smith](mailto:ian.smith@npl.co.uk) )

 ### Roadmap - next steps